yebarryallen/Jinquanye-academic-website/content/authors/admin/_index.md

   environmental science, and social media data research.
 Feel free to leave any programming questions to me and I hope to collaborate with you in the future.
 interests:
-  - Mitigation of climate change
+  - Energy Transition
+  - Green Finance
   - Natural Language Processing
-  - Meta-analysis
-  - LLM
+  - Machine Learning and LLMs
   - Pro-environmental Behavior
 social:
   - icon: orcid